 On the side of the face is the date dial, allowing you to keep track of the date as well as the time.
 You will never be unprepared with a watch like this.

 This is a 37 mm wide watch, so it’s a little bigger than some of the other watches on the market, but it’s not so big that it’s bulky.

 In fact, this watch has a very slim profile that works well with many different outfits.
 However, it isn’t very water resistant, able to withstand a few splashes of water or rainfall without breaking.
 Submerging this in water for extended periods of time will cause the watch to malfunction, so if you are swimming, take care to remove the watch.

 Casio sport watches are great little devices to have.

 They help you keep track of the time, but they also have a slew of other features for anyone who is even slightly athletic.
 For instance, this model of watch has a digital stopwatch accurate to 1/100ths of a second, an hourly time signal, an auto calendar, as well as a display showing the day and the date.
 It’s very easy to use, easy to read, and fits comfortably on the wrist.

-The watch looks extremely sporty as well, with a black resin band and black resin case.
+The watch looks extremely classy as well, with a stainless steel band and stainless steel case.
 The rectangular display allows for everything to fit on screen very easily as well.

 Buyers love the fit of this watch, saying that it’s the perfect size for what they need it for.
 It’s neither big nor bulky and allows them to do what they need to do with ease.